Best Part-time Law

 There are also some exemptions to the language policy which students can access by clicking here.

 Each year the admissions committee reviews files to consider the academic performance, intellectual curiosity and professional experience of each applicant.
 The committee takes a holistic approach to each applicant reflecting on the individual strengths each student will bring to the program and how the program will benefit each student.
 The work experience, career and academic achievements, public service and educational goals are all factors that demonstrate potential leadership and life experience that will be enhanced through a UConn Law LLM program.

 Our goal is to train attorneys at the highest level of professional excellence so while students are building legal expertise, they are also making connections that will advance their careers.

-With only five LLM programs designed specifically in areas of institutional strength, students have the opportunity to choose the program that best fits their needs.
+With four LLM programs and seven certificate programs designed specifically in areas of institutional strength, students have the opportunity to choose the program that best fits their needs.

 Each LLM program is designed to create an individualized academic plan to meet the students’ needs while also developing professional opportunities for personal growth.

 UConn Law’s LLM programs are flexible, affordable and each contains unique academic identifies.
 Our Insurance Law LLM is one of a kind with the largest insurance curriculum in a city that headquarters some of the largest global insurance companies.
 There are also a limited number of distance learning spots in the insurance LLM program.

 The LL.M in Human Rights & Social Justice provides a unique opportunity to pursue integrated international and domestic aspects of social justice lawyering.
 Exploring both business, non-profit and public policy arenas, students can take courses at the law school, the UConn School of Social Work in downtown Hartford or the Human Rights Institute at the Storrs campus.